 As our observational results perhaps imply, there may be an inclination among voters to declare most activities corrupt.
 This makes it difficult to fully differentiate behaviors in terms of just how corrupt they appear.
 For this purpose, we developed a novel, paired-choice conjoint experimental paradigm.
 Conjoint experiments are particularly well-suited to measuring opinions when the choice set is multidimensional, and where trade-offs may be required.
 Marketing research has relied on conjoint experiments since the early 1970s (see Hainmueller, Hopkins and Yamamoto 2013 for an overview of conjoints and their use in political science), to examine which features of a given product are most important to consumers.
 A conjoint experiment randomly manipulates multiple variables simultaneously, thus leveraging the randomization to "hold other conditions constant" by design.
-Each respondent to a module of the 2014 CCES was presented four sets of pairwise comparisons showing randomly generated profiles of two candidates for state office.8 Before comparing candidate profiles, each respondent read the following prompt (bold in the original):
+Each respondent to a module of the 2014 CCES was presented four sets of pairwise comparisons showing randomly generated profiles of two candidates for state office.
+In our 880-person sample, 91% completed all four comparisons, 5% completed three comparisons, 2% completed two comparisons, and 1% completed just one comparison.
+Before comparing candidate profiles, each respondent read the following prompt (bold in the original):

-&lt;sup>7 Whether or not respondents live in states with stringent campaign finance laws does not impact their perceptions of corruption with respect to these seven political acts.
+7 Whether or not respondents live in states with stringent campaign finance laws does not impact their perceptions of corruption with respect to these seven political acts.
 Witko (2005).
 See Figure C in the Appendix.